na-na-hi/renget/archive/chrprompt2.md

 >Elm: I prefer going solo since I feel like that allows me to better train covering the drawbacks of my "condition".
 That being said, if I feel like a mission is out of my league or too risky I would seek someone to help.
 And I wouldn't refuse invitations from others to help in missions!

+>KFC: Solo is much easier.
+I often go on missions and into dungeons that most, if not all, the guildmembers cannot handle and I don't want them to get hurt.

 **Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?
 >Carrot & Hazel: Nope, we share duties, sometimes once each, other times the one with the least advantage stays behind